MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 ---
 title: Integrate People Picker
-description: Learn how to use Teams JavaScript client SDK to integrate People Picker control ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: In this module, learn how to use Teams JavaScript client SDK to integrate People Picker control ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta